National Advertising Division (NAD)

 The Practical Advantages of the NAD Process

-- Time to decision: The NAD process is designed to encourage truthful advertising by providing a forum for the relatively quick resolution of disputes.
-Barring an issue so egregious that a temporary restraining order (TRO) application will likely succeed, the NAD process is almost always faster than a court proceeding.
+- Time to decision: The NAD process promotes truthful advertising resolving advertising disputes efficiently.
+Unless advertising is so misleading and causing sufficient harm that a temporary restraining order (TRO) application will likely succeed, the NAD process is almost always faster than a court proceeding.

 How to File a Challenge Before NAD